Aloe vera

 DILI and Aloe vera

-Mechanism of DILI
+Symptoms of Aloe vera-induced DILI

 Supplements for DILI